dkpatzer/Note-Taker-App/README.md

 Building this app was useful in gaining experience and understanding of Express.js and building functional routes between the front end and back end.
 I have a better understanding of the GET, POST, and DELETE HTTP methods.
 I gained more experience with Postman testing my routes.
 I learned about using eventhandlers to work with the keyboard in my app.
 I also gained experience in deploying an application to Heroku.

+## Credits and Sources
+The Work Day Scheduler was developed by David Patzer as part of the NU coding boot camp.
+I obtained information from many sources to help in building this app.
+The sources are listed below.

+.
+The Express.js site was invaluable in understanding Express.js and building functional routes between the front end and back end. https://expressjs.com/
+.
+The MDN Web Docs site was invaluable in understanding the GET, POST, and DELETE HTTP methods. https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods
+.
+The Postman site was invaluable in testing my routes. https://www.postman.com/ .
+The W3 Schools site was invaluable in understanding how to use eventhandlers to work with the keyboard in my app. https://www.w3schools.com/jsref/event_onkeypress.asp
+.
+The Heroku site was invaluable in understanding how to deploy an application to Heroku. https://devcenter.heroku.com/articles/getting-started-with-nodejs
+.The freecodecamp site The Express + Node.js Handbook – Learn the Express JavaScript Framework for Beginners [2022 Edition] was useful in understanding Express.js and building functional routes between the front end and back end. https://www.freecodecamp.org/news/the-express-handbook/
+.
+I also used ChatGPT to check my text/code. https://chat.openai.com/